wisecubeai/pubmed-parser/README.md

 - [JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
 - [Apache Ant](https://ant.apache.org/manual/install.html)
+- Ensure JAVA_HOME and ANT_HOME variables are set in the environment and are also in the PATH

 # Build Instructions

-This project has the JAXB libraries it needs included since they do not come bundled with the JDK anymore The sample pubmed xml and dtd are in the schema/ folder The final artifact is a unified/shaded/fat called pubmed-parser.jar created in the 'dist' folder
+This project has the JAXB libraries it needs included since they do not come bundled with the JDK anymore The sample pubmed.xml and pubmed.dtd are located in the schema/ folder The distribution jar is a unified/shaded/fat jar called `pubmed-parser.jar` created in the 'dist' folder

-Run the following command to kick off a build, test and assembly of the Shaded Jar.
+Run the following command to kick off a build, test and assembly of the Pubmed Parser.

 `./build.sh`

-# Sample Usage
+# Java Class Usage

 	//Get XML File Content as a String